WCPI Internship Program

 - Assisting with preparation for congressional briefings and events;

-- Providing general administrative support to WPI staff, including answering phones, photocopying, and other tasks as assigned;
+- Providing general administrative support to WCPI staff, including answering phones, photocopying, and other tasks as assigned;

 - Updating the database of potential donors and congressional contacts